 b) Multiple vendors and numerous users.

-IEEE Std 802.11p™-2010, currently included in IEEE Std 802.11™-2016 as communication Outside the Context of a Basic Service Set (OCB), as the basis of Dedicated Short Range Communications (DSRC) and a European standard for vehicular communication known as ETSI ITS-G5, is the technology to support Intelligent Transportation Systems (ITS) regarding V2I, and V2V communication.
+IEEE Std 802.11p™-2010, currently included in IEEE Std 802.11™-2016 as communication Outside the Context of a Basic Service Set (OCB), as the basis of Dedicated Short Range Communications (DSRC) and of the ETSI ITS-G5 European standard for vehicular communication.
+The technology supports Intelligent Transportation Systems (ITS) for V2I and V2V communication.
 The United States Department of Transportation (USDOT) assessment also proved that DSRC is ready for deployment and that DSRC-based technologies and applications offer a path to a safer and more efficient surface transportation system for America [3].

 Next generation V2X will provide support for more applications.
-It is expected that various entities will paticipate in next generation V2X standarlization, including chipset vendors, system integrators, automotive industry companies, telecom operators, telecom device manufacturers, Internet Service Providers (ISPs), and other transportation industry participants.
+It is expected that various entities will paticipate in next generation V2X standardization, including chipset vendors, system integrators, automotive industry companies, telecom operators, telecom device manufacturers, Internet Service Providers (ISPs), and other transportation industry participants.

 1.2.2 Compatibility